How to Prepare Your Child for Surgery

 - Call MDOT at (248) 483-5100 for construction update.

 - Park in the attached structure or use valet service.

 - Four visitors are allowed to accompany the child on the day of surgery.

 The following education programs are recommended to help prepare for surgery.
 To decide which will be most helpful and to make the required reservations, call the child life specialist at (313) 993-0899.

-Same Day Surgery child life specialist.
+- Same Day Surgery child life specialist.
 These tours are great for children under the age of 4, adolescents and children who will be staying overnight.
-For children who are going to be admitted the tour includes a visit to a patient room, the
+For children who are going to be admitted the tour includes a visit to a patient room, the playroom and library.

 Check your local library for availability.